 Sumalatha Ambareesh tests positive for coronavirus

 Bengaluru, July 06: Actress-turned-Member of Parliament Sumalatha Ambareesh has tested positive for coronavirus.
+The Karnataka MP shared that she has isolated herself at home and is undergoing the required treatment.

 Making the announcement, Karnataka's Mandya MP said "I had developed mild symptoms of headache and throat irritation on Saturday, July 4.
 I decided to get tested as I might have been exposed to COVID-19 during the course of my constituency duties and tours."